vesln/hell/README.md

 when dealing with code that I don't know perfectly well too.
 You are about to do some refactoring?
 Hell will give you hints what to tackle.

-#### Why is this even useful?

-Nobody likes God classes/methods.
-Take a look at the [Single responsibility principle](http://en.wikipedia.org/wiki/Single_responsibility_principle) and think about it a little bit.
-Is it doing too much?
-Can it be simplified?
-Can it be improved?

 #### That's fine.
 Some numbers.
 How do I decrease them?

 Great question, thanks for asking!
 There is no universal answer to this and